 Whole Crispy Sea Bass with Three Flavour Sauce

 Homeboy tried a special for his big plate which was Whole Crispy Sea Bass with Three Flavour Sauce.
 Wow, this dish looked amazing.
-I couldn’t try it as I’m a vegetarian but was told that it was perfectly balanced between tasting sweet and sour.
-It was totally devoured which is a good sign!
+I couldn’t try it because I’m a vegetarian but was told that it was perfectly balanced between tasting sweet and sour.
+It was totally devoured, which is a good sign!

 Vegetarian Green Curry

 Meanwhile, I’d ordered a vegetarian version of the Green Curry which was tasty and well-presented but just a bit too hot for my taste buds.
 Next time I think I’ll try the Tofu, Shiitake Mushroom and Yellow Bean Lon with Dipping Vegetables and Herbs.
 Or the vegetarian version of the Aromatic Curry of Coconut Braised Beef Cheeks.
 Other large plates included Chiang Mai Minced Pork Belly and Tomato Relish with Dipping Vegetables and Herbs.
-Half Spring Chicken and Minced Tiger Prawn Red Curry with Sweet Basil.
-Green Curry of Cornish Mussels or the very hot Jungle Curry of Fresh Cornish Dayboat Fish.
+A Half Spring Chicken and Minced Tiger Prawn Red Curry with Sweet Basil.
+Alternatively, the Green Curry of Cornish Mussels or the very hot Jungle Curry of Fresh Cornish Dayboat Fish may be preferable.
 There are a few sides which include Jasmine Rice, Turmeric Butter Roti and Assorted Pickles.

 Black Sticky Rice Pudding

-After my hot curry, I needed cooling down so that was a perfect excuse to order the Homemade Baby Pineapple Sorbet.
+After my hot curry, I needed cooling down, so that was a perfect excuse to order the Homemade Baby Pineapple Sorbet.
 We also tried the Black Sticky Rice Pudding with Mango and Toasted Coconut.
-Desserts and the main dishes are likely to vary according to when you visit so do check on line before you book.
-To give you an idea about price points, small plates are £5-9, large plates are £12-16 and desserts are £4.50-5.50.
+Desserts and the main dishes are likely to vary according to when you visit so do check online before you book.
+Small plates cost £5-9, large plates are £12-16 and desserts are £4.50-5.50.

 Farang London Interiors